mattdesl/module-best-practices/README.md

 ## entry points

-Occasionally you will find it useful to provide end users with a non-standard entry point, such as a higher-order function or splitting the module into separate files.
+Occasionally you will find it useful to provide end users with a non-standard entry point, such as a higher-order function or explicit requires.
 This is especially useful for front-end code, where bundle size and non-Node frameworks becomes a concern.

 Examples: